ICAEW Bursary recipients: Our impact

 Every year, our students write to tell us about the difference our bursaries make to their lives.
 You can read their stories here.

-Read about previous bursary recipients
+Read about current and previous bursary recipients

 Ali was awarded the ICAEW Foundation Bursary supported by PwC for his studies at Leeds Business School, Leeds University in 2012.
 Receiving the bursary has helped raise Ali’s profile and has opened up several opportunities for him.
 He secured a place on PwC’s Talent Academy, a summer event which took place over three days and can fast track a student to a placement ahead of other students.
 The financial security offered by the bursary also allowed Ali to travel, something he would not have otherwise been able to do.